 It took me another few years to start raising caterpillars.
 Again I was lucky enough to find a mentor to help me and teach me how to raise caterpillars at home.

 The first lesson I learned was that collecting the milkweed leaves with the eggs on them is the key to success.
 The next crucial piece of advice I can give is sterilize everything!
-This prevents diseases and parasites from killing your cats. while they grow.
+This prevents diseases from killing your cats. while they grow.

 Why do I do it?
-Well first, I am a hobby-aholic and I can't resist learning new hobbies and collecting all the accoutrements that go along with it.
+Well first, I am a hobby-aholic and I can't resist learning new hobbies and collecting all the accouterments that go along with it.
 I do feel like I am making a little difference.
 My butterflies may not be boosting the population significantly, but I feel that the more healthy butterflies flying around all the better.

 Getting Started: Before the season starts, collect the supplies you want to use.
-I use plastic 12 qt boxes to hatch the eggs, a ten gallon aquarium to care for the cats once they are in the third instar.
+I use plastic 12 qt boxes to hatch the eggs, a ten gallon aquarium to care for the cats once they are in the fifth instar.
 Bleach water in a spray bottle, lots and lots of paper towel.
 A tiny paintbrush is useful and a mesh habitat.
 Aquariums are not hard to come by, used.
 Ask your family first, someone probably has one in the basement or garage.
 If you can't get one that way, then the next stop could be a salvage shop or Goodwill.
 Last resort- buy new.
 They are not that expensive but I wholeheartedly believe in reuse, reduce, recycle.

 Yes you will be collecting eggs, tho they be tiny!
 Once you get used to seeing them, they are not hard to find.
 Go out to your garden starting the third week of May in Chicagoland and check the plants for eggs.
-The eggs usually are layed by the female monarch butterfly on the bottom side of the leaf.
+The eggs are layed by the female monarch butterfly usually on the bottom side of the leaf.
 However, sometimes, you will find eggs in the top of the plant, flower buds, newly emerged stems of milkweed and seedpods.